sandeep-ps/sam2/README_sam2_crop_cli.md

 7. **Segment Sorting**:
    - Use `--sort-by-y descending` for reading order (top to bottom)
    - Use `--sort-by-y ascending` for reverse reading order (bottom to top)
+8. **Mask Resizing**:
+   - Use `--resize-mask-to-original` when working with high-resolution images that get resized for processing
+   - This ensures segments maintain the original image's detail and precision
+   - Particularly useful when the input image is automatically resized (e.g., from 2048x2048 to 1024x1024) for memory management

 ## Troubleshooting